PipeWire/pipewire/doc/spa/pod.md

 A POD can express nested structures of Objects (with properties), Vectors, Arrays, sequences and various primitives types.
-All information in the POD is layed out sequentially in memory and can be written directly to storage or exchanged between processes or threads without additional marshalling..
+All information in the POD is laid out sequentially in memory and can be written directly to storage or exchanged between processes or threads without additional marshalling..